Agriculture

 10. Suguna Foods Pvt Ltd.

-What are the Challenges in Agro-based Industry?
+What are the Challenges Faced by Agro-based Industries?

 • Financial constraints and uncertainty about future market demands.